duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

     - Nano is a text editor that will allow us to edit files
     - Curl is required for certain installation scripts, this should already be installed
     - build-essential is required for building the bot
-    - Nginx for the webserver, this will allow us to serve web files for the dashboard, which is where the config is edited/built
+    - Nginx for the webserver, this will allow us to serve web files for the dashboard, which is where the config is edited/built, if you are familiar with another webserver then feel free to use that instead.

 It will probably say that some of the things are already installed, which is fine.
 Just make sure there are no errors.